mibi2007/angular-flutter/README.md

 - Look at how `createDartExport` and `broadcastAppEvent` work together to make the `_state` controller of the Flutter app available to Angular!

+### Firebase
+I use Firebase to test Angular 17 SSR and host the demo here https://mibi-ng-flutter.web.app/

 ## How to build the app

 ### Requirements